rwl/rapid/docs/index.rst

 :math:`F_i` are substituted in the load dynamic equation to avoid the iterative solution.
 Similarly, further details regarding the derivation can be found in :cite:`Padiyar2008`.
-The example of the IEEE New England test network is shown in Fig. :numref:`fig-network`.
+The example of the IEEE New England test network is shown in :numref:`fig-network`.

-.. _fig-network:
 .. figure:: _static/network.png
+   :name: fig-network
    :alt: Example of the New England test network: 39-bus and 10-generator
    :width: 5in
    :height: 3.5in